Azamara Club Cruises®

 All Bluegreen owners can book cruises by calling Bluegreen Travel Services at 855.645.2215.
 Traveler Plus members have the option of paying for any cruise with annual, biennial, borrowed and rented Points, a credit card, or any combination of these.**

 Take a different kind of Alaska cruise next summer.
 Azamara Club Cruise’s bold itineraries are designed to bring you closer to the snow-capped peaks and abundant waters of Alaska’s islands, inlets and beyond.
 The ancestral home to five major indigenous groups and site of Russian America, Alaska’s history runs deeper than Klondike gold.
 Sail to some of the most alluring, unexpected ports the North Pacific has to offer aboard the Azamara Quest, a mid-sized beauty with a deck plan well-suited to the needs of modern voyagers.
-You’ll never feel crowded in the comfortable bars, restaurants, lounges, casino and Cabaret.
-Nor will you feel like a sardine jammed in around the pool, where attentive staff are always ready to offer a complimentary bottled water, soft drink or fresh towel.
-Staterooms feature modern amenities, furnishings and European linens.
-And one of the greatest features of this ship is the large number of staterooms with verandas; there’s nothing better than opening your door to the fresh sea air and views.
+One of the greatest features of this ship is the large number of staterooms with verandas; there’s nothing better than opening your door to the fresh sea air and views.
+And because this is a Distinctive Voyages sailing, you’ll get special amenities at no extra charge,* including an invitation to a private cocktail reception and the services of a Distinctive Voyages host, who on this cruise will be Bluegreen Travel Services staffer Carolyn Love.
+You’ll also enjoy a specially-chosen excursion in Sitka.
+These excursions, which aren’t available to most passengers on your cruise, are guided by locals who take you deep into the culture to give you a more personal connection to the destination.

 Embark on your cruise in Vancouver, British Columbia, and visit the following ports: